 Have students contact local government officials and survey them about their positions (conservationist or preservationist) regarding different environmental issues.

-Visit the following website for some interesting articles about different environmental perspectives and philosophies: http://library.thinkquest.org/26026/Philosophy/philosophy.html.
-Also included is a personal philosophy quiz.
+Visit the following websites for some interesting readings about environmental perspective and philosophy:

 For lower grades, a t-chart may work better for talking about similarities and differences of opinions if your students are not accustomed to Venn diagrams.